ubercomrade/MultiDeNA/README.md

 ```
 -f FPR, --FPR FPR
 ```
 The argument `-f/--FPR` sets up threshold for value for scanning models.
-The default value is equal to 1.9 \times 10-4).
+The default value is equal to 0.00019.

 ## Useful links